 It is possible to be big-endian or little-endian about the bit order, but CPUs and programs are almost always designed for a big-endian bit order.
 In data transmission, however, it is possible to have either bit order.

-Eric Raymond observes that Internet domain name addresses and e-mail addresses are little-endian.
+Experts observe that Internet domain name addresses and e-mail addresses are little-endian.
 For example, a big-endian version of our domain name address would be:

 Big-endian and little-endian derive from Jonathan Swift's Gulliver's Travels in which the Big Endians were a political faction that broke their eggs at the large end ("the primitive way") and rebelled against the Lilliputian King who required his subjects (the Little Endians) to break their eggs at the small end.